KarolinaGroszewska/AND101Project7/README.md

 ## Summary

-**Name of your app** is an android app that displays 10 random works of art at a time from the MET in New York City.
+**The MET** is an android app that displays 10 random works of art at a time from the MET in New York City.

 If I had to describe this project in three (3) emojis, they would be: **🎨🖼️🤞🏻**